Convergence rates for estimating multivariate scale mixtures of uniform densities: Summary and Discussion

 A related issue that we have not resolved in this paper concerns the minimax rate.
-Theorems \ref{conjlowbou} and \ref{lowerbound} together show that the minimax rate (in squared Hellinger distance) for the class $\mathcal{P}_{\mathrm{SMU}}([0,M]^d,b, B)$ (consisting of all densities in $\smud$ that are supported on $[0, M]^d$ and are bounded from above by $B$ and below by $b$) is of the order $n^{-2/3}$ with a multiplicative factor that lies between $(\log n)^{(d-1)/3}$ and $(\log n)^{4d-2}$.
+Corollary \ref{conjlowbou} and Theorem \ref{lowerbound} together show that the minimax rate (in squared Hellinger distance) for the class $\mathcal{P}_{\mathrm{SMU}}([0,M]^d,b, B)$ (consisting of all densities in $\smud$ that are supported on $[0, M]^d$ and are bounded from above by $B$ and below by $b$) is of the order $n^{-2/3}$ with a multiplicative factor that lies between $(\log n)^{(d-1)/3}$ and $(\log n)^{4d-2}$.
 It is natural to ask here for the minimax rate without the lower bound constraint; in other words, what is the minimax rate for $\mathcal{P}_{\mathrm{SMU}}([0,M]^d,b = 0, B)$.
-If this minimax rate is also $n^{-2/3}$ with logarithmic factors, it would give a strong indication that the MLE $\smumle$ will achieve the $n^{-2/3}(\log n)^{\gamma_d}$ rate without any additional lower bound assumptions on $p_0$.
-On the other hand, if the minimax rate were to become significantly slower, then obviously conditions on $p_0^{-1}$ are necessary for the PW conjecture to hold.
-We highlight the determination of the minimax rate for $\mathcal{P}_{\mathrm{SMU}}([0,M]^d,b = 0, B)$ as an open question.